Looking for inspiration for fun outside activities for your kids this summer?

 Visit a friend/family member with an acreage or hobby farm.

-This spring, the kids and I visited a friend who had a fresh litter of kittens.
-The kids played joyfully all afternoon while my friend and I drank coffee.
-It was bliss!
+The kids and I have often visited a family member who had a fresh litter of kittens.
+The kids played joyfully all afternoon while I enjoyed coffee and an awesome visiting time!

 14. Splash around!